 When it comes time to buy a travel-loving friend a gift, it’s easy to feel stuck on what to get.
 Journals are great — but not all travelers are journalers, and those that are often have at least a few blank ones on hand.
-Here are some ideas for the travelers in your life (and for yourself!).
+In addition to some great items from our Travel Shop, here are some ideas for the travelers in your life (and for yourself!).
 I've taken each of these products on trips around the world with me, and I hope they'll also add to your travel experience!*

 International Power Adapter.
 In the age of needing to charge multiple devices, having an international power adapter with multiple plugs is a must.
 This will prevent you from having to look behind desks and nightstands for additional outlets.
-My favorite adapter is the Poweradd Travel Power Adapter Kit.
+My favorite adapter is the World Travel Adapter Kit by Ceptics.
 Not only does it have plugs that adapt to almost every country, it also has USB ports for additional charging options.